 A splendid coastal walk from the lighthouse at Whitby Point (still working) past Saltwick Bay can be easily combined with a visit to the abbey.
-Saltwick Bay is splendidly situated and I walked down to the beach from the caravan park.
+Saltwick Bay is well situated and is worth visiting from the caravan park.
 The beach is excellent in high summer but struggling for the sun at other times of the year.
-However the rocky ramparts and situation is perfect for walkers all year round.
+However the rocky ramparts and cliffs are perfect for walkers all year round.

 It is possible to shorten the walk to still include Whitby Abbey and the coast however it is well worth taking the extra time to reach the lighthouse.